 - Kadel v.
-Folwell, No. 1:19-cv-00272-LCB-LPA (M.D.N.C. filed March 11, 2019).180 In this TLDEF/Lambda Legal case, state employees who are transgender or have transgender dependents are challenging an explicit exclusion under Title IX, § 1557, Title VII and Equal Protection.
-The court concluded "[d]efendants' belief that gender affirming care is ineffective and unnecessary is simply not supported by the record" and that the exclusion of transgender-related care "unlawfully discriminates against Plaintiffs in violation of the U.S. Constitution and Title VII" and granted plaintiffs' motion for summary judgement on those claims.
-The court permanently enjoined defendants from enforcing the exclusion and ordered them to reinstate coverage of medically necessary transgender related care.181 - Toomey v.
-Arizona, No. 4:19-cv-00035-LCK (D. Ariz. filed Jan.
-23, 2019).
-The ACLU is bringing a class-action case with Title VII and Equal Protection claims on behalf of Russel Toomey, a University of Arizona professor who was denied surgery under the state employee health plan's blanket exclusion.182
+Folwell, No. 1:19-CV-272 (M.D.N.C. filed March 11, 2019).
+In this TLDEF/Lambda Legal case, state employees who are transgender or have transgender dependents are challenging an explicit exclusion under Title IX, § 1557, Title VII and Equal Protection.
+The court concluded "[d]efendants' belief that gender affirming care is ineffective and unnecessary is simply not supported by the record" and that the exclusion of transgender-related care "unlawfully discriminates against Plaintiffs in violation of the U.S. Constitution and Title VII" and granted plaintiffs" motion for summary judgement on those claims.
+The court permanently enjoined defendants from enforcing the exclusion and ordered them to reinstate coverage of medically necessary transgender related care.
+The case was heard by a three-judge panel in January 2023, and reheard (along with Fain v.
+Crouch) en banc by the 4th Circuit Court of Appeals in 2023. - Manning v.
+OPM, No. 2021002979 (EEOC) Plaintiff, a federal employee, has filed a complaint with the EEOC after being denied coverage for chest reconstruction under a Federal Employee Health Benefits Plan containing a transition-related exclusion.